255BITS/achieve/README.md

 v0.1.0 Initial documentation and unit-tested achievement system.

 #License
-Giles is available under the MIT license.
+Achieve is available under the MIT license.
 We hope you find it useful.
 Please let us at 255 BITS know if you use it for something cool.